seriaati/embed-fixer/README.md

 ## Very Customizable

-*All settings are unique to each server*
+*All settings are unique to each server, you can use `/reset` to reset them to default values.*

 Below are settings you can change with the `/settings` command: